RiftValleySoftware/RVS_UIKit_Toolbox/README.md

 ## Overview

-This package offers a few extensions of standard UIKit classes, in order to abstract some of the more common sftware tasks.
+This package offers a few extensions of standard UIKit classes, in order to abstract some of the more common software tasks.

 ## Implementation